trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

       `at_quick_exit`, `__pthread_atfork`, `__stack_chk_fail_local`.

 Of all the above `libc_nonshared.a` is mildly annoying.
-That should not cause any problems as glibc allows upgrades of libc.so.6 without breaking already linked libraries or executables.
+That should not cause any problems as `glibc` allows upgrades of libc.so.6 without breaking already linked libraries or executables.
 But it's still a problem of reliance on a tiny bit of `bootstrapTools` code.

-Ideally I would like to delete `libgcc_s.so.1` out of `glibc`'s `lib/` directory entirely and it will solve this problem completely.
+Ideally I would like to delete `libgcc_s.so.1` out of `glibc` `lib/` directory entirely and it will solve this problem completely.
 I'm not sure how exactly do it just yet, but I have a vague idea.

 A while ago I wondered why cross-compiled `glibc` was missing `libgcc_s.so.1` while native had it.
 Now it's clear: it's an unexpected native/cross difference in `gcc.lib`
 [library path](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/libraries/glibc/default.nix#L78-L83)
-(and also
+(and
 [manual hook removal](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/libraries/glibc/common.nix#L271)).
 Once the main change lands I should be able to fix it as well one way or another.

-Thus no, we are not done yet.
+Thus, no, we are not done yet.
 But it can wait when changes derived here will land in `nixpkgs`.
 It looks like a clear improvement.

 ## Next steps